Casa de Cima - Next to the Obidos Pousada / Hotel

 Retaining a traditional feel with exposed stone wall areas, tiled floor and beamed ceiling, the kitchen is equipped with fridge, microwave, kettle, toaster and a large, six-hob Smeg stove - perfect for entertaining!
 A working 'dumb waiter' is situated in the corner of the kitchen to send meals and drinks to your guests upstairs.

 30sqm lounge with spectacular high vaulted wooden ceiling and wooden floorboards.
 Very sunny with French doors offering fine countryside views.
-Comfortable couches and armchairs plus TV and stereo.
+Comfortable couches and armchairs plus FREE WI-FI, TV and stereo.
 Dining table.
 Wood burning fire for winter evenings.

 Light and airy top floor reading room with stereo system and door leading out onto terrace.